Education & Family Tech

 Thinking about a family or kids app?

-We build apps that work for both kids and the adults around them.
-Native iOS and Android, React Native or a mix, backed by servers that handle real families without breaking.
-Tell us what you are planning.
+We build apps that work for both kids and the adults around them, native on iOS and Android, with React Native or a mix, backed by servers that handle real families without breaking.
+If you are planning something like Mcookie, tell us what you have in mind and a senior engineer will reply within one business day with an honest view of what it would take.